April 1, 2025

 Blue Yeti Nano

 Logitech's Blue Yeti Nano is the little sibling to the mega-popular Blue Yeti.
-Both are condenser mics with multiple pickup patterns and a USB interface, but the Nano is considerably smaller and lighter than its predecessor—some cheaper mic stands have struggled holding up the weight of the Blue Yeti.
+Both are condenser microphones with multiple pickup patterns and a USB interface, but the Nano is considerably smaller and lighter than its predecessor—some cheaper mic stands have struggled holding up the weight of the Blue Yeti.

 At a smaller weight, footprint, and price tag, the Blue Yeti Nano manages to be just as capable at capturing high-quality sound, making it an excellent USB mic for beginner podcasters.